Turners Cross (stadium): History

 In October 2022, the MFA and Cork City negotiated a 20-year agreement covering "rental costs, stadium usage and stadium commercial opportunities", providing for ongoing use of the ground for League of Ireland matches (in the men's game) and Women's National League matches (by Cork City W.F.C.).

+The ground was temporarily and partially closed, in October 2023, as a result of an FAI ruling following the throwing of "missiles" during the 2023 FAI Cup semi-final between Cork City and St Patrick's Athletic.
+Between April and May 2024, the ground was temporarily closed due to the state of the pitch surface.

-Notable matches & events
+Notable matches

 Turners Cross has hosted a small number of men's senior internationals, including a friendly between the national team and Belarus in May 2016 (1–2), and a "B" team fixture against England in 1990 (4–1).
 Elsewhere in Cork, Flower Lodge hosted a full international on 26 May 1985 between Ireland and Spain (0–0), while The Mardyke hosted Ireland vs Hungary in 1939 (2–2).
 The stadium has also hosted eight Republic of Ireland under-21 national football team games and other international underage games – including games in the 1994 UEFA European Under-16 Football Championship.

 In addition to soccer, rugby and gaelic games, boxing and gymkhana events have also been held at Turners Cross over the years.